amerharb/abjad-convert/packages/abjad-convert/README.md

 # Abjad Convert

-Abjad Convert is a package for converting Abjad alphabets phonetic word.
+**abjad-convert** is a package for converting Abjad alphabets phonetically.

-currently supported alphabets:
+current supported alphabets:
 - Arabic
 - Uguritic
 - Phoenician
+- Imperial Aramaic

 ## How to use
 npm: